nsayer/hydra/README.md

 SOFTWARE SPECIFICATION
 ----------------------

+There are two operating modes - shared and sequential.

-The basic rule of thumb is that the outgoing pilot signal to any given car is the same as the incoming pilot as long as the other car is not also charging.
+In shared mode, the basic rule of thumb is that the outgoing pilot signal to any given car is the same as the incoming pilot as long as the other car is not also charging.
 The other rule is that if one car is charging and the other wants to begin charging, it must wait while the other car's pilot is reduced and given time to reduce its consumption accordingly.

 To start with, neither car is connected.
 Both outgoing pilots are pegged at +12v.
 First one car is connected and it transitions to state B. Its pilot begins at full power.
 The other car is then connected and its pilot